Data Cleansing (Data Scrubbing) the process of amending or removing data that is incorrect, incomplete, improperly formatted, or duplicated.

 The cost is in:

 - paying someone to do something that’s not their expertise AND they hate doing it

 - the operational costs of the data being filthy

 - The cost of implementing new processes so that the clean data doesn’t go back to Hades

 Northwest Database Services charges $200 set-up fee per list, $125/hr.
 I had the aforementioned rates.
 Other services use data scientists and create tools that are subscription-based at several hundred dollars per month for successful data cleansing.

 For small businesses, you’ve just got to avoid this whole situation as best you can.
 You can do this by having a Data Management mindset and taking precautions.
 Many of us run our operations on Excel (even in major companies that have expensive data services, there are departments fueled by Excel spreadsheets).
 This is where having skills on the front end can save you on the back end.
 Use data validation, conduct your own minor but continual data cleansing, keep data consolidated, and be on guard for any chance that you’re setting yourself up to have to go capture Cerberus.
 It’s not pretty, and its not cheap.
 Some businesses are simply stuck because they don’t have the money for a thorough data cleanse.

 As always, I invite you: keep your data clean.
 Now you know why.

-I’m retiring from the hands-on data-scrubbing but, you can contact me for live workshops and 1:1 Excel training to empower you to keep your data clean or guide you in the capture of your Cerberus.
+You can contact me for help with data cleansing, live workshops and 1:1 Excel training to empower you to keep your data clean or guide you in the capture of your Cerberus.

 @Kevin Gilds MPA @OzData Lordy lordy!
 I hear so much about those.
 People inherit a spreadsheet from someone who quit or got fired.
 So, there's no telling what all the italics and colors mean.
 Do you just ignore it and plow ahead?